CFL: 8th season

-Costanza returns for his sixth season as the Stamps’ receivers coach.
+Costanza is in his eighth season as the Stamps’ receivers coach.

-In 2012, Costanza oversaw a unit featuring CFL all-star Nik Lewis who made a career-high 100 catches and finished fourth in the league in receiving yards with 1,241.
-Costanza also helped tutor first-year CFL receivers including Maurice Price, who was impressive when he saw the field in the second half of the season, hauling in 33 catches for 656 yards and five touchdowns, including two 100-yard-plus games and two touchdowns in the post-season.
-A total of 17 different players made catches for the Stamps in 2012 including three who surpassed the 50-reception mark.
+In 2012, Costanza oversaw a unit featuring CFL all-star Nik Lewis, who made a career-high 100 catches and finished fourth in the league in receiving yards with 1,241.
+A total of 17 different players made catches for the Stamps including three who surpassed the 50-reception mark.

-The 2010 Stampeders receiving corps featured three 1,000-yard pass-catchers in Nik Lewis, Romby Bryant and Ken-Yon Rambo.
-It was the first time since 2000 that the Stamps have had a trio of 1,000-yard receivers.
+The 2010 Stampeders receiving corps featured three 1,000-yard pass-catchers in Lewis, Romby Bryant and Ken-Yon Rambo.
+It was the first time since 2000 the Stamps featured a trio of 1,000-yard receivers.
 The combined 3,604 yards and 32 touchdowns of Bryant-Lewis-Rambo were the best total of any three teammates in the CFL during the 2010 season and their 240 catches were good for second place.

 In 2009, the Stamps were one of the CFL’s top passing clubs despite injuries to key members of their receiving corps.
 Calgary produced two 1,000-yard receivers in Lewis and league all-star Jeremaine Copeland.